Author: Adam Fitzhenry Date Posted:21 August 2020

 A trailing vine, Devil’s Ivy is a must-have house plant.
 It looks beautiful suspended from a hanging basket or in a decorative pot atop a shelf, with its vines draping over.
 It’s almost impossible to kill and tolerates both high and low light conditions, although avoid sudden and dramatic changes in light conditions.
 It can tolerate infrequent watering but looks its best when watered more frequently as it can dry rapidly as the vines begin to lengthen and large plants can sprawl for metres.
 Every second watering use our Indoor Plant Food Liquid Fertiliser.
 This is an incredibly easy plant to propagate, just cut one of the stems off and place it in a cup of water to grow roots.
 Once rooted, pot the specimen and it will be growing in no time.

 Our Indoor Plant Nutrition range is here to give you an advantage in creating the ultimate indoor green space, full of healthy and vibrant plants.
 Consisting of six premium products specially formulated for indoor plants, the effectiveness of this new range is boosted by organics, powdered rock minerals and a crucial blend of slow-release nutrients that last up to three months.
 If our run down of houseplants has galvanised you to add some greenery to your abode, you can check out the entire range here.
+And if you're interested in getting indoor plants online, visit Cheeky Plant Co.

 First time owning lawn.
 Gave the team at plant doctor a ring and they supplied me with a wealth of information.
 Products turned up quickly.